 Cons:

-The Mustang Alpha is available in the Citizen Starter Pack pledge that normally costs $45 USD.
+The Mustang Alpha is available in the Citizen Starter Pack for $45 USD.

 The "Cutty Black" is a significant upgrade both in capability and cost among the Star Citizen starter ships.
 It is also considered a good upgrade ship to purchase in Star Citizen after earning the credits in-game.